brezniczky/github-trends/analysis.md

 Introduction
 ------------

 Which language to choose for analytics?
-It can be hard to tell.
+It can be difficult to tell.

 The competition of programming langauges is already a long story and continues to stretch on.
 Judging the topic is difficult, subjective and